dec1costello/Golf/TOUR_Championship_2011/README.md

 ### [SG per Hole](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/ImprovedStrokesGainedPerRoundPerHole.ipynb)

-I explore the distribution of Strokes Gained for each hole of each round of the Championship.
-Mahan ties Haas in SG on the 72th hole, but [Haas won in the playoffs](https://www.espn.com/golf/leaderboard?tournamentId=917)
+In this analysis, I investigate the distribution of Strokes Gained for each hole of every round of the Championship.
+Notably, Mahan ties Haas in Strokes Gained on the 72nd hole, a significant moment in the tournament.
+However, Haas ultimately secured victory in the playoffs, as documented [here](https://www.espn.com/golf/leaderboard?tournamentId=917)

 #### Main Insights